Skip to main content

 Testing

 You can test most of the steps with the Accessibility Scanner app and Xcode's Accessibility Inspector.
-You can also detect contrast issues automatically with these. another option is to take a screenshot of an app to determine the colour codes and calculate the contrast.
+You can also detect contrast issues automatically with these. another option is to take a screenshot of an app to determine the color codes and calculate the contrast.
 This can be done with WebAIM's Contrast Checker, for example.

 In addition, check that it works properly by using the screen reader.